 9) Bridge Rock Falls

 This is one of the last images I captured in my 2018 season.
 This small beauty is located within the Laurel County portion of Kentucky’s Daniel Boone National Forest.
-While it’s not the most impressive waterfall I’ve ever seen (far from it, in fact!) it has quit a lot of character.
+While it’s not the most impressive waterfall I’ve ever seen (far from it, in fact!) it has quite a lot of character.
 There’s just something about these falls that stands out to me.

 8) Mountain Cascade